Aaron Hernandez's fiancee: 'I don't think this was a suicide'

 Asked if she believed her fiancee was guilty of Lloyd's murder, Jenkins-Hernandez said, "I truly don't.
 I've said it over and over.
 He may have been at the wrong place, wrong time, but I don't think what is said to be out there is actually accurate."

 Hernandez was serving a life sentence when, authorities say, he was found dead in his cell at the Souza-Baranowski Correctional Center on April 19, 2017.
-That same day, he'd been acquitted in a separate double murder.
+His death came just five days after he'd been acquitted in a separate double murder.

 Following a Massachusetts formality, a judge vacated Hernandez's conviction in the Lloyd case after the onetime superstar's death, but a prosecutor promised to appeal the decision.